 (1) RRS for capacity may be manually deployed (HASL released) when the system approaches scarcity conditions so that the capacity reserved behind HASL will be released to Security-Constrained Economic Dispatch (SCED).
 The capacity may be released under any of the following conditions:

-(a) When HASL – (Gen + 5 minute load ramp) <= 200 MW, deploy 500 MW of the available RRS capacity from Generation Resources and Controllable Load Resources after all the available Non-Spinning Reserve (Non-Spin) service has been deployed;
+(a) When HASL – (Gen + 5 minute load ramp) <= 200 MW, deploy 500 MW of the available RRS capacity from Generation Resources and Controllable Load Resources after all the available ECRS (dispatchable by SCED) and Non-Spinning Reserve (Non-Spin) service has been deployed;

 (b) Additional RRS capacity from Generation Resources and Controllable Load Resources may be deployed in 500 MW increments, as available, when HASL – (Gen + 5 minute load ramp) <= 200 MW and Resources have responded to any earlier deployments; or

-(c) When PRC <= 2,000 MW, release all remaining RRS capacity from Generation Resources and Controllable Load Resources after all the available Non-Spin has been deployed.
+(c) When PRC <= 2,000 MW, release all remaining RRS capacity from Generation Resources and Controllable Load Resources after all the available ECRS and Non-Spin has been deployed.

 ERCOT Nodal Operating Guides